Update to the latest version of iOS

 - Tap Settings > iCloud on your iOS device, and sign in with your new Apple ID.

 If these steps don’t work, change your Apple ID temporarily again.
-Then sign back in to My Apple ID to make sure that your Apple ID was changed.
+Then sign back in to your Apple ID account page to make sure that your Apple ID was changed.

 Whenever you change your Apple ID, remember to update the features and services that you use with Apple ID, so that each one is using your updated Apple ID.